You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 It contains everything from the original input ZIP, so you can safely delete the uploaded file as this replaces it.

-Usable only on the Test Results page.
+Usable only on the Test Results page and Test Interface (need to upload PDF along with it).

 - ZIP file: A ZIP file with the answer key data included.